daxcee/sahat.github.com/_posts/2014-02-26-how-to-implement-password-reset-in-nodejs.md

 **Note:** We didn't have to install `crypto` library as it is part of Node.js.
 We will be using it for generating random token during a password reset.

+Add the session middleware right after `app.use(cookieParser())`:

+{% highlight js %}
+app.use(session({ secret: 'session secret key' }));
+{% endhighlight %}

 From here on, we will be working entirely inside `app.js`, while  ocassionally switching to templates.
 I am only doing it for the purposes of this tutorial, in order to keep things simple.
 If you are building a mediums-sized application (or larger), it would be in your best interests to modularize your code.

-Since we are using Mongoose to work with MongoDB, we will first need to create a `User` model before we can do anything.
+Since we are using Mongoose to interact with MongoDB, we will first need to create a `User` model before we can do anything.
 But even before that, we need to have a Schema.
 Let's start by defining the `User` schema.
-Add this right after module dependencies.
+Add this right after the module dependencies.

 {% highlight js %}
 var userSchema = new mongoose.Schema({